wsfreund/RingerCore/readme.md

 ### Parser

-Provides default parsers to be used to create python executables.
+Provides default parsers to be used in order to create python executables.
 Currently, it provides the following parsers:

 - gridParser: Provides most argument options as the panda executable command `prun`, but without specifying an input or an output;
 - inGridParser: Extends `gridParser` to allow user to also specify input dataset;